-Graduate Certificate in Women’s, Gender, & Sexuality Studies
+Graduate Certificate in Women’s, Gender & Sexuality Studies

-The Graduate Certificate in Women’s, Gender, & Sexuality Studies (WGS) prepares students enrolled in graduate programs across the University to conduct research and develop innovative courses in the vibrant, interdisciplinary fields of women’s, gender, and sexuality studies.
+The Graduate Certificate in Women’s, Gender & Sexuality Studies (WGS) prepares students enrolled in graduate programs across the University to conduct research and develop innovative courses in the vibrant, interdisciplinary fields of women’s, gender, and sexuality studies.
 Students interested in earning a Graduate Certificate in WGS must be in good standing in their graduate program at Boston University and fulfill the requirements listed below as well as those of their degree program.
 The certificate is awarded under the auspices of the Graduate School of Arts & Sciences (GRS).

-- Two courses centrally concerned with women, gender, or sexuality from offerings in graduate programs across Boston University, such as the following*:Graduate School of Arts and Sciences (GRS)
+3. Two courses centrally concerned with women, gender, or sexuality from offerings in graduate programs across Boston University, such as the following*:

-- GRS PH 636: Gender, Race, and Science
+- GRS PH 636 Gender, Race, and Science

-- GRS RN 753: Topics in Religion and Sexuality
+- GRS RN 753 Topics in Religion and Sexuality

-- GRS SO 803: Seminar: Gender Stratification
+- GRS SO 803 Seminar: Gender Stratification

 School of Law (LAW)

-- LAW JD 814: Family Law
+- LAW JD 814 Family Law

-- LAW JD 966: Gender, Law and Policy Colloquium
+- LAW JD 966 Gender, Law and Policy Colloquium

 School of Public Health (SPH)

-- SPH EP 775: Social Epidemiology
+- SPH EP 775 Social Epidemiology

-* Other courses may be applied to the Graduate Certificate with permission of the Women’s, Gender & Sexuality Studies Director of Graduate Studies.
+* This is a small sample of eligible courses.
+Other courses may be applied to the Graduate Certificate with permission of the Women’s, Gender & Sexuality Studies Director of Graduate Studies.